EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 - Armor: Cloth armor as Trained
 - Skills: INT + 2 (min 1)
 - Stat skill gates: CON and WIL as trained
-- Language: six (2) of their choice
+- Language: two (2) of their choice
 - Spells: Occult (CON) Spell gate as trained

 ### Level 1